Mile 120: Joliet, Illinois

 The only dam left on the Des Plaines

 For all the trouble I had finding historic record of the city’s relationship with the river, there is one facet of it that is recorded in great detail, and that is the Brandon Road Lock and Dam, which is actually on the National Register of Historic Places.
-Arguably the most astonishing symbol of the river’s transformation from country stream to mighty waterway, it scarcely seems possible that such a thing could exist on the humble Des Plaines River.
+Arguably the most astonishing symbol of the river’s transformation from country stream to mighty waterway, it hardly seems possible that such a thing could exist on the humble Des Plaines River.
 Yet there it is, just south of downtown Joliet, the only dam on the whole damn river (more on that in a moment).
 And unless someone does something fast, Asian Flying Carp are going to storm the Great Lakes by swimming right through the lock there.
 That they haven’t done so yet is astonishing in its own right.

 The Brandon Road Lock and Dam was built from 1927-33, and incorporated into a USACE network called the Illinois Waterway the same year the I&M Canal was officially closed down – though the old canal and its junction lock can still be seen here, where the I&M Trail picks up.
 Among other things, the lock and dam are the principal means by which to control water levels between Lockport and Joliet.